WestJet In-flight Experience, The Ultimate Digital Companion: Empowering Users to Control Entertainment and Connectivity

 My list, always ready

-Effortless curation: Quick add/remove gestures let guests easily manage their list without interrupting their experience.
+Effortless curation: Quick add/remove gestures let guests manage their list without interrupting their experience

-Seamless cross-content experience: Works consistently across movies, TV, radio, and games, creating a unified entertainment journey.
+Seamless cross-content: Works consistently across movies, TV, radio, and games for a unified entertainment journey

 Find relevant content for you, quickly